verified-network-toolchain/petr4/docs/petr4spec/README.md

 ```
 Note that to build the PDF you need a functional TeX version installed.

+Note if you have problems with linking node [this](https://stackoverflow.com/questions/31691626/cant-brew-install-node) is helpful.

 If you check out the ```gh-pages``` branch of this repository, the
 following two files can be found in the root directory.
 You may
 install them on a Mac using Font Book: